mansimaurya19/Geeky-Girls/README.md

 # Geeky-Girls
 A nodejs,express and mongoDb web application,used ejs for template rendering.

-* RUN CODE nodedb.js server
+* RUN CODE node db.js
+* localhost:3000/